Variational integrators for anelastic and pseudo-incompressible flows: Conclusion

-We verified the structure-preserving properties of these variational integrators for both regular and irregular triangular meshes with respect to two test cases.
-In the hydrostatic adjustment process, we considered an atmosphere in which the vertically varying reference states are in hydrostatic balance.
-When out of this equilibrium, the system tends to a balanced state by emitting internal gravity waves subject to a model-dependent dispersion relation.
-Numerical simulations showed that each of our variational integrators capture very well the characteristics of the corresponding dispersion relation, in particular the upper and lower bounds of permitted wave numbers.
-To test also the nonlinear behavior, we performed advection dominated tests using a warm rising, resp., cold falling bubble in a cold, resp., warm environment.
-Our variational integrators perform very well when compared with reference literature, in particular they capture nicely the shape and advection speed of the bubbles.
-In all these cases studied, both mass and energy are conserved to a high degree confirming the structure-preserving nature of our variational integrators.
+We then tested the obtained variational integrators for both regular and irregular triangular meshes by focusing on hydrostatic adjustment processes.
+These preliminary tests showed that our variational integrators capture very well the characteristics of the corresponding dispersion relation, in particular the upper and lower bounds of permitted wave numbers.
+In all cases studied, both mass and energy are conserved to a high degree, following from the structure-preserving nature of our variational integrators.

-Subject of our current work is the study of variational integrators for nonlinear rotating shallow-water equations.
-In this vein, it is our goal to extend the variational discretization framework in order to derive structure-preserving discretization for fully two and three dimensional compressible flows.